 • Explain spirituality in terms of faith, reason, and emotion.

 • Analyze the life of the spiritual person within the spiritual community.

 • Evaluate how a spiritual person applies ethical principles to all aspects of his/her life.

 Credit.
-Credit for the course requires a score of 70 percent or greater on each of three multiple choice examinations, an electronic notebook (Word document) containing all reflections, and one 2,500 word essay.
+Credit for the course requires a score of 70 percent or greater on each of three multiple-choice examinations, a notebook containing all reflections, and one 2,000 word essay.
 Each of the five graded elements is valued at 20%.
 A sample exam problem is given below:

 From a biblical point of view, to believe that God is a Spirit, and then use an image in worship (A) is acceptable, if the image is considered a "representation" of God and not God himself, (B) helps the worshiper focus on the true God, (C) is inconsistent with biblical teaching.

 All required reading is online and without cost.
 Details on hardcopy equivalents are noted below.